withtally/gov_deployer/README.md

 Are you still unsure on what governance to use, let's us help you!

 The more usual governances are Alpha and Bravo, from the compound governance, we could say that they created the initial pattern and following it we have OpenZepellin governance contract.
+Tally recommends you to use Openzeppelin contract, because it will be the one with more support and less chance of being deprecated, and it is too the contracts with more longevity, maintenance and support.

 Look up this comparison chart bellow, to see which one is the best for you.